dhilipsiva/dhilipsiva.com/_posts/2015-01-26-architecture-at-appknox.md

 We chose Django because it embraces modularity.

 Ember - We think that this is the most awesome Front-end framework that is out there.
 Yes, the learning curve is too steep than any-other, but once you climb that steep mountain, you will absolutely love ember.
 It is very opinionated.
-So as long as you stick it its conventions, you write less to do more.
+So as long as you stick to its conventions, you write less to do more.

 And the rest are de-facto.
 MySQL because of relational data.
 RabbitMQ for Task Queues.
 Celery for Task Management.
 Redis for Pub/Sub.
 Memcached & Varnish for caching.